UERU Leadership Award

 Boston University

 Dr. Elizabeth (Beth) Bergmann Loizeaux is a UERU past president and Board Member Emerita who helped recruit members to and subsequently lead the Boyer 2030 Commission.
 An ex officio Commissioner herself, Beth helped solicit UVP input into the Commission’s work and served as lead author of The Equity-Excellence Imperative (published by the University Press of Colorado in 2022).
-In addition to thousands of print copies in circulation, the Boyer 2030 Report has been downloaded over 35,000 times to unique IP addresses and continues to inspire fundamental reform, its main purpose, as well as additional scholarship, including the contributions collected in the forthcoming Johns Hopkins University Press volume, The Equity-Excellence Imperative in Action.
+In addition to thousands of print copies in circulation, the Boyer 2030 Report has been downloaded over 50,000 times to unique IP addresses and continues to inspire fundamental reform at research universities nationwide.
+Dr. Loizeaux's scholarship also includes the contributions collected in The Equity-Excellence Imperative in Action (JHUP, 2026).
 The UERU Board recognizes Beth Loizeaux for these and other instances of her extraordinarily consequential volunteer leadership.